-The wisdom that comes from a life well lived also comes with a higher risk for injury, illness, and disease.
+Although wisdom may increase with age, living a long life also comes with a higher risk for injury, illness, and disease.
 If that sounds depressing, look at the bright side.
 Eight of the nine leading categories of death and disability are preventable.

 If you begin making good lifestyle choices, you can slow, stop, or reverse many of these conditions; and the sooner you begin, the better your chances of avoiding them altogether.

-In most cases, the preventative measures are simple lifestyle habits that we all know are healthy for both our minds and our bodies, such as:
+In most cases, the preventative measures are simple lifestyle habits that are healthy for both our minds and our bodies, such as:

 You may add some fun activities that are healthy for your mind, such as learning and trying new things so that your brain continues to develop pathways that both maintain and strengthen cognition skills.

 Let’s get more specific by looking at a few of the most preventable senior health issues.